abuMomin/LeetCode_CP/readme.md

 # Technique

+- Solve previosuly solved problems
+- Now solve Leetcode top 150 problems (arranged nicely in Neetcode)
+- AFTER SOLVING THESE 150 problems, If you want to solve more, then explore other problems.

+---
 ### 1. Start from EASY, then go MEDIUM, and HARD
 1. First try to solve all the easy ones of each DSA.
 2. Then, Medium of each.